nats-io/natscli/README.md

 ### Reference

-All of these subjects are found as constants in the NATS Server source, so for example the `$JS.STREAMS` is a constant in the nats-server source `server.JetStreamStreams`.
-The tables below will reference these constants and likewise data structures in the server for payloads.
+All of these subjects are found as constants in the NATS Server source, so for example the `$JS.STREAMS.LIST` is a constant in the nats-server source `api.JetStreamListStreams` tables below will reference these constants and likewise data structures in the server for payloads.

 ### Error Handling